 The rack and pinion is used to transfer the rotary motion of turning your steering wheel into the linear motion your tie rod uses to push your steering knuckle in and out which causes your front wheels to turn your vehicle.
 It accomplishes this task and gets its name by using both a rack and a pinion.
 The pinion is simply a small gear at the end of your steering column that rotates as you turn your steering wheel.
 The rack is a flat gear the pinion rests on, and as the pinion rotates its teeth mesh with the teeth on the rack which are pushed left or right creating the linear motion needed to turn the front wheels of your vehicle.
 To get a better idea of what a rack and pinion looks like, check out this article on how rack and pinions work.

-The power steering system in your vehicle uses the power steering pump to pressurize power steering fluid and send it down to your rack and pinion.
-This high pressure fluids is used to help the steering rack move as you turn the steering wheel so it isn’t so difficult for you to turn your wheels when your vehicle is moving slowly or stopped.
-Like any high pressure hydraulic system, the power steering system used with your rack and pinion can be prone to leaks.
+It is important to be aware of what happens when rack and pinion goes out.
+When a pinion is on the verge of failure it can be very difficult to steer, however, if a rack or pinion goes out you will lose complete control of steering.
+It is extremely dangerous for a rack or pinion to go out because the power steering system in your vehicle uses the power steering pump to pressurize power steering fluid and send it down to your rack and pinion.
+This high-pressure fluid is used to help the steering rack move as you turn the steering wheel so it isn’t so difficult for you to turn your wheels when your vehicle is moving slowly or stopped.
+Like any high-pressure hydraulic system, the power steering system used with your rack and pinion can be prone to leaks.

 To find your rack and pinion leak you can check these three seals relatively easily.
 The only difficult part is fitting underneath your vehicle but if you have ramps or a jack and jack stands that can be easily accomplished, just make sure your vehicle is secure before you crawl under!
 The rack and pinion should be one of the lowest components on your vehicle and will likely be just under your engine’s oil pan.